zhanghaotian1018/MouldCTSegNet/README.md

 In addition, you can use the mouse to rotate, zoom in and out, and click the **CHANGE** button to show different parts of 3D reconstruction model.
 Pressing the mouse wheel and dragging the mouse will change the position of the position of the virtual slice.

-**Important Note for Docker Users**​​: The 3D reconstruction step requires GUI support.
+**Important Note for Docker Users**: The 3D reconstruction step requires GUI support.
 If you're using Docker, you may need to run this step on the host machine with proper VTK installation, or configure X11 forwarding for Docker.